jclo/es6lib/README.md

 This template does not include a transpiler like babel or a module bundler like browserify/webpack or rollup.
 It relies on Npm scripts to build your library from the source files.
 Thus, it keeps your library pure (without extra code due to the transpiler or the module bundler).

-This template is useful if your library is intended to run on ECMAScript 2015 (ES6) compliant browser.
+This template is useful if your library is intended to run on ECMAScript 2015 (ES6) compliant browser and it is made of just a few files.

 ES6lib relies on [Mocha](https://mochajs.org) and [Chai](http://chaijs.com) for unitary testing.
 It relies on [Istanbul](https://gotwarlost.github.io/istanbul/) for code coverage.

-ES6lib uses [Travis CI](https://travis-ci.com) for continuous integration and [Coveralls.io](https://coveralls.io) to display test coverage.
+ES6lib uses [Github Actions](https://docs.github.com/en/actions) for continuous integration and [Coveralls.io](https://coveralls.io) to display test coverage.

 ## Quick Startup